apache/mynewt-site/docs/newt/command_list/newt_new.md

     -v, --verbose           Enable verbose output when executing commands
 ```
 ### Description
-Creates a new project named `project-name` from the default skeleton [blinky repository](https://git-wip-us.apache.org/repos/asf/incubator-mynewt-blinky.git) in Apache Mynewt (or [https://github.com/apache/incubator-mynewt-blinky](https://github.com/apache/incubator-mynewt-blinky) on its github mirror.)
+Creates a new project named `project-name` from the default skeleton [blinky repository](https://github.com/apache/mynewt-blinky).

 #### Examples

 Sub-command  | Usage                  | Explanation
 -------------| -----------------------|-----------------
-             | newt new test_project | Creates a new project named `test_project` using the default skeleton from the `apache/incubator-mynewt-blinky` repository.
+             | newt new test_project | Creates a new project named `test_project` using the default skeleton from the `apache/mynewt-blinky` repository.